A charming, semi-detached cottage in an elevated, rural location on the outskirts of Penmachno, near Betws-y-Coed, in North Wales.

 This North Wales cottage has a well-equipped kitchen with a dining area and a welcoming sitting room boasting a warming open fire, ideal for those chilly winter nights and glorious views of the fields and surrounding countryside.

 With a sunny patio to the front of this Penmachno cottage, as well as use of a shared lawn, there is plenty of space to relax and enjoy the wonderful views with a spot of alfresco dining.

 Doorstep walks lead across the unspoilt hillside and the Penmachno mountain bike trails, with stunning scenery to be seen across the valley.

 Offering over twenty miles of woodland trails they make this Penmachno cottage ideal for proficient bikers.

 For adrenaline junkies, Zip World near Bethesda boasts Velocity, the longest zip run in Europe, where you will reach speeds of up to 100mph and Titan in Blaenau Ffestiniog offers the first four person zip line!

 Whatever activity you choose to enjoy, this Penmachno cottage is the perfect base for exploring the wonders of Wales.

 Note: This cottage can be booked with Ref 17430, together they sleep 11.

-Three bedrooms: 1 x king-size double, 1 x double, 1 x twin.
+On the First floor: 1 x king-size double, 1 x double, on the Ground floor: 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
 Sitting room (seats 5) with open fire.

 About the location